open-rsx/rsb-manual/troubleshooting.rst

   There can be several solutions to this problem.

   #.
-The :term:`listener` could receive unexpected
+The :term:`listener` could receive unexpected :term:`events
-     :term:`event` s.
+     <event>`.
 This can be diagnosed using the :ref:`logger
      <logger>`.
 If the :term:`listener` does indeed receive unexpected
-     :term:`event` s, the problem can be fixed by letting the offending :term:`informer` or the :term:`listener` itself operate on a different :term:`scope`.
+     :term:`events <event>`, the problem can be fixed by letting the offending :term:`informer` or the :term:`listener` itself operate on a different :term:`scope`.

   #.
 The :term:`converter` configuration could be wrong.
 If the
-     :term:`listener` only receives expected :term:`event` s, it may be missing a suitable converter.
+     :term:`listener` only receives expected :term:`events <event>`, it may be missing a suitable converter.
 This problem can be solved by registering a suitable :term:`converter`.

+  #.
+The :term:`converter` registration could happen after the
+     :term:`listener` has already been created.
+In that case, the :term:`listener` would use the "old" set of :term:`converters
+     <converter>`.

 .. _polymorphic-informers: